What is the Write-a-thon?

 Will I meet other participating writers?

 While Clarion West does not host forums, we do have an active Facebook group, and we plan to run Tweetchats and a Google Hangout during the Write-a-thon.
-More details will be posted during the Write-a-thon.
+More details will be posted during the Write-a-thon on the participant information page.

 Do I have to fundraise to join the Write-a-thon?